desfpc/iceCMS2/README.md

 # iceCMS2 v0.1a

-Technology stack: PHP 8.2, MySQL 8, Redis, Vue.js 3, Bootstrap 5
+Technology stack: PHP 8.2, MySQL 8 / MariaDB 11, Redis, Vue.js 3, Bootstrap 5

 The main principles of iceCMS2 are simplicity and speed.
 Therefore, there are not many "standard" abstractions and principles, such as ORM and 100% SOLID adherence.
 Direct SQL queries and fast native database drivers!
 No abstractions